 How much should I save = how good am I to plan!

-Also, take taxes into consideration.
-You might have to pay capital gains tax on your returns depending on your holding period.
+Also, consider taxes.
+You might have to pay capital gains tax on your returns, depending on your holding period.

 The number can be plotted into the savings calculator and will give you an answer.

 Now that you have begun your savings journey, what are you going to save up for?

 Which portfolio is suitable for your savings target?

 Sign up for our newsletter to get more great tools and advice on how to combine investment portfolios with personal finance.